-The Independent Federal Agencies Leadership Tracker monitors appointments to agency leadership positions through the confirmation process and beyond.
+The Independent Federal Agencies Leadership Monitor tracks appointments to agency leadership positions through the confirmation process and beyond.
 The initiative is part of the Revolving Door Project’s effort to even the playing field by empowering ordinary people with information previously hoarded by special interest groups.

-The Independent Federal Agencies Leadership Tracker is updated on a biweekly basis, and includes information on both current and proposed leadership of independent federal agencies.
+The Independent Federal Agencies Leadership Monitor is updated regularly, and includes information on both current and proposed leadership of independent federal agencies.
 The leadership composition varies by agency; most consist of a board or commission, and many are forbidden by statute from being governed entirely by members of a single political party.
-The tracker provides information on the current and proposed makeup of independent federal agency leadership, as well as the number of board members or commissioners, current and upcoming vacancies, term lengths and rules governing when officials must vacate their positions after their terms expire, and the party affiliations for members of boards that require political balance.
+The Monitor provides information on the current and proposed makeup of independent federal agency leadership, as well as the number of board members or commissioners, current and upcoming vacancies, term lengths and rules governing when officials must vacate their positions after their terms expire, and the party affiliations for members of boards that require political balance.
 The data are compiled from a variety of sources, including agency homepages, Congressional Research Reports, the Legislative Information System’s Senate nominations database and the United States Government Manual.

 Insomuch as personnel is policy, administrative strategy with respect to agency leadership is a powerful indicator — one that deserves a proportionate amount of scrutiny from voters.
 Previously, however, there was no centralized, up-to-date resource for members of the public interested in keeping track.